datavis-tech/reactive-property/README.md

 }
 ```

-Here's what the above code can look like when using reactive-property:
+Here's how the above code can be transformed when using reactive-property.

 ```javascript
 function chart() {